 European retail banking warns the ECB of the negative impact sustained low interest rates are starting to have on the financial sector and clients.
 They have also criticised increased 'overregulation'.

-In our country, CECA, which represents 38% of the Spanish financial system, has been in close contact with ISBI from its founding in 1928 and is currently a WSBI member. «Raising public awareness on the importance of saving both in terms of the growth of economies as well as personal well-being is the objective of the meeting», stated those responsible for the national organisation.
+In Spain, CECA, which represents 38% of the Spanish financial system, has been in close contact with the ISBI since it was created in 1928, and is currently a member of the WSBI, «Raising public awareness on the importance of saving both in terms of the growth of economies as well as personal well-being is the objective of the meeting», stated those responsible for the national organisation.

 The Spanish and German associations of savings banks, CECA and DGSV, have met with the association of small businesses (Cepyme) and the Spanish Banking Association (AEB) to discuss the role of the credit institutions in the financing of SMEs in Europe.

-Last year, former savings banks increased their investment in social programmes for the first time since the beginning of the crisis.
-In 2015, the country's banking foundations and savings banks spent a total of 717.385 million euros on programmes of this kind, 1.05% more than in the previous year, according to the "2015 Social Programmes Report" by the Spanish Confederation of Savings Banks (CECA), which ABC has been able to access.
+Last year, former savings banks increased their investment in Obras Sociales for the first time since the beginning of the crisis.
+In 2015, the country's banking foundations and savings banks spent a total of 717.385 million euros on programmes of this kind, 1.05% more than in the previous year, according to the "2015 Obra Social Report" by the Spanish Confederation of Savings Banks (CECA), which ABC has been able to access.